Sagar (actor)

-Sagar married Soundarya in 2017.
-The couple has a son.

 Career

 Sagar has appeared in the television shows Chakravakam and Mogali Rekulu.
 He has rejected movie offers from popular production houses citing time issues majorly due to his commitments on TV.

-The Telugu film Shaadi Mubarak, produced by Dil Raju, was released in 2021.
-He has signed a film under the production of screenwriter B. V. S. Ravi.
+He played the lead role in the Telugu film Shaadi Mubarak, produced by Dil Raju and released in 2021.
+He then signed a film under the production of screenwriter B. V. S. Ravi.